Interface Map¶

 - Servers: Servers hosting this app, grouped by environment.
 Click a server name to open its workspace.

-- Business owners: Responsible business contacts
+- Business owners and IT owners: Responsible contacts

 - Support information: Support contacts with their roles.
 Click a contact name to navigate to the application's Technical tab.